chung-leong/react-seq/examples/wordpress/README.md

 ## Recap

-Let's do quickly run-through of what actually happens in our component:
+Let's do a quick run-through of what actually happens in our component:

 * We have five async generators: `articles`, `authors`, `categories`, `tags`, and `media`.
 The last four are stalled initially, waiting for `articles`.